napframework/nap/docs/doxygen/markdown/06_project_management.md

 To update this list simply add and remove entries to the `modules` list in the JSON.
 The module names should match the module directory names in `/modules` and `/user_modules`.

 Note: This NAP beta release requires all modules to be listed in the `project.json`, even those you may not be accessing directly.
-For example mod_napapp requires mod_napimgui and as a result mod_napimgui must always be listed in `project.json` whenever you're using mod_napapp.  **TODO** If this issue (NAP-95) isn't resolved before release the actual dependencies between NAP modules needs to be documented.
+For example mod_napapp requires mod_napimgui and as a result mod_napimgui must always be listed in `project.json` whenever you're using mod_napapp.
+We intend on resolving this in a future release.
+See the [list of NAP modules (TODO UPDATE LINK)](@ref project_management) for the inter-module dependencies.

 Once you've updated your `project.json` run regenerate within the project folder to update the Xcode project.